RWTH-EBC/vclibpy/README.md

 # How to cite vclibpy

 `vclibpy` is currently in the process of publication.
-A corresponding DOI will be added soon.
+Until the paper is published, you may cite the following DOI: https://doi.org/10.5281/zenodo.14202185 Moreoever, the following list of related publications show `VCLibPy` in use.

-# Related publications
+## Related publications

 - Vering, C., Wüllhorst, F., Mehrfeld, P., & Müller, D. (2021).
 Towards an integrated design of heat pump systems: Application of process intensification using two-stage optimization.
 Energy Conversion and Management, 250, 114888.  https://doi.org/10.1016/j.enconman.2021.114888
 - Vering, Christian; Müller, Dirk (Thesis advisor); Elbel, Stefan (Thesis advisor) (2023).
 Optimal design of heat pump systems for existing buildings, PhD thesis. https://doi.org/10.18154/RWTH-2023-04070